 In line with this requirement, the FCA also requires employers to delay asking applicants for authorization to obtain a background check until after a conditional offer of employment is made.
-The CHR guidance encourages employers to use terms such as "consumer report" or "investigative consumer report" rather than "background check" in an authorization notice used prior to a conditional offer.
-Additionally, the law explicitly prohibits employers from expressing any limitation or specification based on criminal history in their job advertisements, which includes a prohibition on requiring applicants to authorize a background check as part of the initial employment application.
+The law explicitly prohibits employers from expressing any limitation or specification based on criminal history in their job advertisements, which includes a prohibition on requiring applicants to authorize a background check as part of the initial employment application.
 Job advertisements cannot say, for example, "no felonies," "background check required," or "clean records only."
 Solicitations, advertisements, and publications encompass a broad variety of items, including employment applications, fliers, handouts, online job postings and materials distributed at employment fairs and by temporary help firms and job readiness organizations.
-Employment applications cannot ask whether an applicant has a criminal history or a pending criminal case or authorize a background check.7 Thus, employers must ensure that applicants are only being asked to authorize the procurement of a background check after a conditional offer of employment is made.
+Employment applications cannot ask whether an applicant has a criminal history or a pending criminal case or authorize a background check.
+Thus, employers must ensure that applicants are only being asked to authorize the procurement of a background check after a conditional offer of employment is made.

 The FCA allows an applicant to refuse to respond to any prohibited inquiry or statement.
-Such refusal or response to an illegal question cannot disqualify the applicant from the prospective employment.
+Such refusal or response to an illegal question cannot disqualify the applicant from